JuliaLang/julia/doc/src/manual/code-loading.md

 - **paths:** `uuid::UUID` × `name::Symbol` ⟶ `path::String`

-   The `paths` map assigns to each package UUID-name pair, the location of the entry-point source file of that package.
-After the identity of `X` in `import X` has been resolved to a UUID via `roots` or `graph` (depending on whether it is loaded from the main project or an dependency), Julia determines what file to load to acquire `X` by looking up `paths[uuid,:X]` in the environment.
+   The `paths` map assigns to each package UUID-name pair, the location of that package's entry-point source file.
+After the identity of `X` in `import X` has been resolved to a UUID via `roots` or `graph` (depending on whether it is loaded from the main project or a dependency), Julia determines what file to load to acquire `X` by looking up `paths[uuid,:X]` in the environment.
 Including this file should create a module named `X`.
-After the first time this package is loaded, any import resolving to the same `uuid` will simply create a new binding to the same already-loaded package module.
+Once this package is loaded, i.e. after its first import, any subsequent import resolving to the same `uuid` will simply create a new binding to the original already-loaded package module.

 Each kind of environment defines these three maps differently, as detailed in the following sections.

 !!! note
-    For clarity of exposition, the examples throughout this chapter include fully materialized data structures for `roots`, `graph` and `paths`.
-However, these maps are really only abstractions—for efficiency, Julia's package loading code does not actually materialize them.
-Instead, it queries them through internal APIs and lazily computes only as much of each structure as is necessary to load a given package.
+    For ease of understanding, the examples throughout this chapter show full data structures for `roots`, `graph` and `paths`.
+However, for efficiency, Julia's package loading code does not actually create them.
+Instead, it queries them through internal APIs and lazily computes only as much of each structure as it needs to load a given package.

 ### Project environments

-A project environment is determined by a directory containing a project file, `Project.toml`, and optionally a manifest file, `Manifest.toml`.
-These files can also be named `JuliaProject.toml` and `JuliaManifest.toml`, in which case `Project.toml` and `Manifest.toml` are ignored; this allows for coexistence with other tools that might consider files named `Project.toml` and `Manifest.toml` significant.
-For pure Julia projects, however, the names `Project.toml` and `Manifest.toml` should be preferred.
+A project environment is determined by a directory containing a project file called `Project.toml`, and optionally a manifest file called `Manifest.toml`.
+These files may also be called `JuliaProject.toml` and `JuliaManifest.toml`, in which case `Project.toml` and `Manifest.toml` are ignored.
+(This allows for coexistence with other tools that might consider files called `Project.toml` and `Manifest.toml` significant.)
+For pure Julia projects, however, the names `Project.toml` and `Manifest.toml` are preferred.
 The `roots`, `graph` and `paths` maps of a project environment are defined as follows.

 **The roots map** of the environment is determined by the contents of the project file, specifically, its top-level `name` and `uuid` entries and its `[deps]` section (all optional).
-Consider the following example project file for the hypothetical application, `App`, as described above:
+Consider the following example project file for the hypothetical application, `App`, as described earlier:

 ```toml
 name = "App"